What about Constance Markievticz?

 The most controversial thing about Nancy Astor was the fact that she was a woman.
 Her beliefs were not much different than many people of her time, especially the upper classes who saw fascism as the only real alternative to the threat of communism, she even stated this in her election address.

-We have to take it on the chin that she was anti-Catholic as there is plenty of archival evidence for this including her refusal to employ Roman Catholics as staff, though her position softened as she got older and there are many anecdotal stories of kindnesses towards Catholics she later employed.
+Astor was anti-Catholic and there is plenty of archival evidence for this including her refusal to employ Roman Catholics as staff, though her position softened as she got older and there are many anecdotal stories of kindnesses towards Catholics she later employed.
 But evidence that she was strongly anti-Semitic is often circumstantial.
 As is common with Nancy, she often made statements off the cuff but they are markedly different to her responses to Jewish individuals who contacted her directly in the late 1930s asking for help and who she did help.
 Undoubtedly, by modern standards Nancy held some views that today are difficult to swallow, Stafford Cripps referred to her in Parliament as ‘The Member for Berlin’.
 She did feel that she was being made victim of ‘Jewish Communistic propaganda’ and without wishing in any way to defend her statements it is interesting that a female back bench MP with no real political power and no position in the Conservative Party is presented as such an influential ringleader.

 Nancy’s own response in the Jewish Telegraphic Agency on 24th March 1938: